aumthakkar/helm-repo/README.md

 - the result app &
 - the worker app.

-All these respective deployments and its corresponding services are each configured as a sub-chart and are each configured  in the charts folder.
+All these above 4 deployments and its corresponding services are each configured as a sub-chart in the main charts folder.

-The worker deployment doesn't need a service so in all there are 5 deployments and 4 services.
+The worker deployment doesn't need to be exposed hence doesn't have a service configured for itself.
+So in all there are 5 deployments and 4 services.

 Once this repo is cloned to your machine, the entire app can be provisioned by issuing the - "helm install votingapp ." command from the directory where you have this repo cloned.